 If you’re putting the box in a very small room, they might get anxious if you’re always around them or they can never get any privacy to use the box.

-If you absolutely don’t have a choice, here are some tips for keeping a kitty litter box in your bedroom:
+Tips for keeping a kitty litter box in your bedroom

 The Bottom Line

 Sleeping near your kitty’s box is not really a good idea, but if you must make sure you take proper precautions to help eliminate your exposure to the litter and waste as much as possible.